ahmedtanim97/COMS6720_project/README.md

 ## Overview of Chain of Thought

 The hybrid scripts in this project implement a sophisticated information retrieval system combining semantic search with graph-based knowledge representation.
-These scripts form the backbone of the Coral AI knowledge system.

 ### Key Scripts